GarrettJMU/design-patterns/README.md

 		- Open/Closed Principle - You can introduce new element types into the app without breaking the existing code, which now works with the object tree
 	-   ### Cons
 	    - It might be difficult to provide a common interface for classes whose functionality differs too much.
 In certain scenarios, you’d need to overgeneralize the component interface, making it harder to comprehend
+-   ## Decorator
+    -   ### What is is used for:
+	    -  Add additional responsibilities dynamically to an object
+	-   ### Participants
+	    - Component
+		    - Interface for objects that can have responsibilities added to them dynamically
+		 - ConcreteComponent
+			- Defines an object to which additional responsibilities can be added
+		 - Decorator
+		    - Maintains a reference to a Component object and defines an interface that conforms to Component’s interface
+		 - Concrete Decorators
+		    - Concrete Decorators extend the functionality of the component by adding state or adding behavior
+    -   ### Pros
+		-  You can extend an objects behavior without making a new subclass
+		- You can add or remove responsibilities from an object at runtime
+		- You can combine several behaviors by wrapping an object into multiple decorators
+		- Single Responsibility Principle - you can divide a monolithic class that implements many possible variants of behavior into several smaller classes
+	-   ### Cons
+	    - Hard to remove a specific wrapper from the wrappers stack
+	    - Hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack
+	    - Initial configuration code of layers might look ugly
+-   ## Facade
+	- to be added
+-   ## Flyweight
+	- to be added
+-   ## Proxy
+    -   ### What is is used for:
+	    -  Intent is to provide a placeholder for an object to control references to it
+	-   ### Participants
+	    - Subject
+		    - Interface implemented by the RealSubject and representing its services.
+The interface must be implemented by the proxy as well so that the proxy can be used in any location where the RealSubject can be used
+		 - Proxy
+			- Maintains a reference that allows the Proxy to access the RealSubject
+			- Implements the same interface implemented by the RealSubject so that the Proxy can be substituted for the RealSubject
+			- Controls access to the RealSubject and may be responsible for its creation and deletion
+			- Other responsibilities depend on the kind of proxy
+		 - RealSubject
+		    - Real object that the proxy represents
+    -   ### Pros
+		- You can control the service object without clients knowing about it
+		- You can manage the lifecycle of the service object when clients don’t care about it
+		- Proxy works even if the service object isn’t ready or is not available
+		- Open/Closed Principle - you can introduce new proxies without changing the service or clients
+	-   ### Cons
+	    - Code may become more complicated since you need to introduce a lot of new classes
+	    - Hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack
+	    - Response from the service might get delayed
 ## Behavioral Patterns
+-   ## Chain of Responsibility
+    -   ### What is is used for:
+	    -  Avoids attaching the sender of a request to its receiver, giving this way other objects the possibility of handling the request too
+	    - Objects become parts of a chain and the request is sent from one object to another across the chain until one of the objects will handle it
+	-   ### Participants
+	    - Handler
+		    - Defines an interface for handling requests
+		 - RequestHandler
+			- Handles the requests it is responsible for
+			- If it can handle the request it does so, otherwise it sends the request to its successor
+		 - Client
+		    - Sends commands to the first object in the chain that may handle the command
+    -   ### Pros
+		- You can control the order of request handling
+		- Single Responsibility Principle - you can decouple classes that invoke operations from classes that perform operations
+		- Proxy works even if the service object isn’t ready or is not available
+		- Open/Closed Principle - you can introduce new handlers into the app without breaking the existing client code
+	-   ### Cons
+	    - Some requests may end up unhandled
+-   ## Command
+    -   ### What is is used for:
+	    -  Encapsulate request in single object
+	    - Allow parameterization of requests from clients
+	    - Allow saving into a queue
+	-   ### Participants
+	    - Command
+		    - Declares interface for executing an operation
+		 - ConcreteCommand
+			- Extends the Command interface, implementing the execute method by invoking the corresponding operations on Receiver.
+It defines a link between the Receiver and the action
+		 - Client
+		    - Creates a ConcreteCommand object and sets its receiver
+		 - Invoker
+		    - Asks the command to carry out the request
+		 - Receiver
+		    - Knows how to perform the operations
+    -   ### Pros
+		- Decouples objects
+		- Add new command without changing existing code
+		- Can create a sequence of commands (macro).
+Create a list of Command instances and call the execute method of all commands
+		- Undo/Redo easily
+	-   ### Cons
+	    - Increase in number of classes for each command

+-   ## Interpreter
+    -   ### What is is used for:
+	    - A way for unrecognized information to be put into a coherent manner
+	    - Grammar and light math interpretation
+	-   ### Participants
+	    - AbstractExpression
+		    - Declares an interpret() operation that all nodes (terminal and nonterminal) in the AST overrides
+		 - TerminalExpression
+			- Implements the interpret() operation for terminal expressions		 - Client
+		 - NonterminalExpression
+		    - Implements the interpret operation for all nonterminal expressions
+		 - Context
+		    - Contains information that is global to the interpreter.
+It is this string expression with the postfix notation that has to be interpreted and parsed
+		 - Client
+		    - Builds (or is provided) the AST assembled from TerminalExpression and NonterminalExpression.
+The Client invokes the interpret() operation
+    -   ### Pros
+		- Easy to add and move things in interpretation
+		- Implementing grammar is too easy
+	-   ### Cons
+	    - Complex grammar is hard to handle
+-   ## Iterator
+	- to be added
+-   ## Mediator
+	- to be added

+-   ## Visitor
+	- to be added